ankitjayswal87/Asterisk-Live-Events/README.md

 npm install express

 How to Use:

-My nodejs server code and Asterisk box are on same host
+Remember, My nodejs server code and Asterisk box are on same host

 1. Update manager.conf file as per below, in your asterisk server resides at /etc/asterisk/manager.conf